Preventing AI Hallucinations in Business Applications

 An AI hallucination is when a language model generates information that sounds plausible but is factually incorrect or completely fabricated.
-The model presents it with the same confidence as accurate information — there's no "I'm guessing" flag.
+The model presents it with the same confidence as accurate information.
+There's no "I'm guessing" flag.

 Examples: inventing case law in legal responses, citing papers that don't exist, making up product specifications, or generating policy details that contradict the actual policy.